 The minor in entrepreneurship provides students with the knowledge and skills to pursue entrepreneurial activity in whatever career field you wish to pursue.
 The 15-credit hour minor is a great opportunity for any K-State student to develop these important skills for professional success.

 The Entrepreneurship Club’s purpose is to inspire and connect K-State students interested in innovation and entrepreneurship.
-The club hosts opportunities such as K-State Launch, the Entrepreneurship Speaker Series and Wildcat Consulting, as well as many additional opportunities for students to network and prepare for an entrepreneurial career.
+The club hosts opportunities such as the Entrepreneurship Speaker Series and Wildcat Consulting, as well as many additional opportunities for students to network and prepare for an entrepreneurial career.

 The Kansas Entrepreneurship Challenge is sponsored by the Kansas Masonic Foundation and Kansas Masons in partnership with Kansas State University and the Network Kansas Youth Entrepreneurship Challenge (YEC) Series to promote entrepreneurship and small business development in Kansas.
 The competition is for student created, managed, and owned ventures.

-Startup School is a course that will take place during Spring 2020 (planned for the second eight weeks).
+The next Startup School will take place during Spring 2020 (planned for the second eight weeks).
 This course provides students the opportunity to explore their new business idea through access to world-class K-State faculty and alumni.
-Through this class, students will learn a variety of practical tools and resources and apply them to their venture concept with the goal of operating the business for remainder of the summer (or longer!).
+Through this class, students will learn a variety of practical tools and resources and apply them to their venture concept with the goal of operating the business.
+Priority application review begins on November 1st.